 TGax Editor: Change the paragraph below in this subclause as follows (#CID 15841):

-A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UORA), and 27.14.3 (Opportunistic power save).
-A TWT scheduled STA can negotiate the wake TBTT and wake interval for Beacon frames it intends to receive as described in 27.7.6 (Negotiation of wake TBTT and wake interval) or can join a particular broadcast TWT as described below.
+A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UORA), and for scheduled OPS as described in 27.14.3 (Opportunistic power save).
+A TWT scheduled STA can negotiate the wake TBTT and wake interval for Beacon frames it intends to receive as described in 27.7.6 (Negotiation of wake TBTT and wake interval) or can join a particular broadcast TWT as described below.(#15841)

 An example of broadcast TWT operation is shown in Figure 27-8 (Example of broadcast TWT operation with optional TBTT negotiation), where the AP is the TWT scheduling AP and STA 1 and STA 2 are the TWT scheduled STAs.